klahnakoski/mo-json/README.md

 =====================

 One reason NoSQL documents stores are wonderful is the fact their schema can automatically expand to accept new properties.
-Unfortunately, this flexibility is not limitless: A string assigned to property prevents an object being assigned to the same, or visa-versa.
+Unfortunately, this flexibility is not limitless; A string assigned to property prevents an object being assigned to the same, or visa-versa.
+This flexibility is under attack by the strict-typing zealots, who, in their self righteous delusion believe explicit types are better, actually make the lives of humans worse; with endless schema modifications.

 This module translates JSON documents into "typed" form; which allows document containers to store both objects and primitives in the same property value.
 This allows storage of values with no containing object!